 - Provide a customer reference list (agency, individual name, contact phone number and address) of agencies or firms who can provide confirmation of successful implementation and support services (see Section 2.07.2 above). - Include proof that adequate financial resources are available, and the offeror entity is financially stable.
-Evidence of financial stability may include audited financial statements, annual reports, etc. - The offeror must be able to demonstrate that it has the ability to acquire equipment and hire sufficient staff and/or subcontractor(s) to successfully administer, operate and complete the program; - The offeror must demonstrate their ability to expand the scope of the program on short notice in the quantities specified in this RFP. - The Department of Corrections reserves the right to require proof of equipment availability and financing arrangements with the original equipment manufacturer as deemed necessary. - Provide copies of written operations policies and procedures.
-Offerors should have written operations manual, written procedures manual, and written training plans and submit a copy of the policies, procedures, and training manuals.
+Evidence of financial stability may include audited financial statements, annual reports, etc. - The offeror must be able to demonstrate that it has the ability to acquire equipment and hire sufficient staff and/or subcontractor(s) to successfully administer, operate and complete the program. - The offeror must demonstrate their ability to expand the scope of the program on short notice in the quantities specified in this RFP. - The Department of Corrections reserves the right to require proof of equipment availability and financing arrangements with the original equipment manufacturer as deemed necessary. - Offeror must submit a written training plan with their proposal.
+Contractor may be required to provide written operațions manual, written policies and procedures after award or request some parts of the P&P's.
+However, offeror shall provide a detailed list of policies and procedures (P&P's) with there proposal, and this may be accepted in lieu of written copies.
+Most important policies are security safeguards and confidentiality and shall be provided with proposal.